-For 2015, the Committee approved and implemented incentive compensation programs designed to focus our executive management team on the long-term interests of our stockholders and further improving the measurable financial metrics described below, which have historically been a focus of the Board and the Committee when analyzing our financial results and success.
-In evaluating Peer Group data, selecting metrics and setting appropriate performance targets in connection with the implementation of the Company's executive compensation programs in 2015, the Committee acknowledged that, as a result of the significant variable components of compensation described in more detail elsewhere in this CD&A, total executive compensation may be significantly above or below the actual compensation paid to executives in similar positions within the Peer Group based on our actual performance when compared to target performance.
+For 2017, the Committee approved and implemented incentive compensation programs designed to appropriately reward and incentivize our executive management team to focus on the long-term interests of our stockholders and further improve the measurable financial metrics described below, which remain a focus of the Board and the Committee when analyzing our financial results and success.
+In evaluating Peer Group data, selecting metrics and setting appropriate performance targets in connection with the implementation of the Company's executive compensation programs in 2017, the Committee acknowledged that, as a result of the significant variable components of compensation described in more detail elsewhere in this CD&A, total executive compensation may be significantly above or below target compensation and/or the actual compensation paid to executives in similar positions within the Peer Group based on our actual performance when compared to target performance.

-The following results and achievements in 2015 impacted actual payouts and the overall compensation of our executive officers under our incentive compensation programs for 2015:
+The following results and achievements in 2017 impacted actual payouts and the overall compensation of our executive officers under our incentive compensation programs for 2017: